 Can use of diphenhydramine during pregnancy cause birth defects?

 It is unlikely that diphenhydramine would cause an increased chance for birth defects.
 Most studies show no increased chance of birth defects with the use of diphenhydramine in early pregnancy.
-While one study suggested an increased chance of several types of birth defects, these findings have not been confirmed.
+While one study suggested an increased chance of several types of birth defects, the study does not prove causation and these findings have not been confirmed.

 Can use of diphenhydramine cause other pregnancy complications?

 At recommended doses, diphenhydramine has not been shown to cause problems in pregnancy.
 There are rare reports of problems with the use of diphenhydramine in the third trimester.
-These reports usually involve using more of the medication than is recommended or long-term / chronic use.
+These reports usually involve using more of the medication than is recommended or using it for long-term (chronic) use.
 High levels of diphenhydramine could cause uterine hyperstimulation (contractions that are too long or too often).
-Uterine hyperstimulation can affect the developing baby, and can possibly lead to serious complications, including a uterine rupture (tear in the uterus) or placental abruption (when the placenta separates from the wall of the uterus before the baby is born).
+Uterine hyperstimulation can affect the developing baby such as increasing the baby’s heart rate.
+Uterine contractions can also lead to serious complications, including uterine rupture (a tear in the uterus) or placental abruption (when the placenta pulls away from the wall of the uterus before the baby is born).

 Also, there are a few reports of withdrawal symptoms in infants whose mothers took diphenhydramine daily throughout pregnancy.